-FareShare recently began operations at a new warehouse located in Derrimut.
-Positioned close to the major food distribution centres in Melbourne’s outer West, the new facility enables FareShare to rescue, store and prepare food in bulk.
+FareShare’s warehouse in Derrimut is positioned close to major food distribution centres in Melbourne’s outer West.
+The modern facility enables FareShare to rescue, store and prepare food in bulk.
 The premises includes 90 pallets of freezer capacity, a food preparation room and extensive pallet racking for staples.

 1-7 South Audley Street

 Hours: 9am – 5pm Monday to Friday